tributech-solutions/tributech-docs/docs/setup/agent/setup.md

 ## Install DSK Edge Agent on Azure IoT Edge Runtime

 Look at our [quick start guide](../../quickstart/overview.md) on how to install the Agent in the Azure IoT Edge Runtime.

 ## Install DSK Edge Agent on other Platfroms

 The Agent can be installed on any platform that supports running docker-contaienrs.

 Self-installation is currently not supported if you want to deploy a DataSpace Agent, please talk to your contact person at Tributech or send an email to our [Customer Advisory Team](https://www.tributech.io/about-us/).

+## Next steps

+- Check out the [integration](../../integration/agent/examples.md) options of the Agent.